cafe-desktop/cte/README.md

 Contributing
 ------------

-Bugs should be filed here: https://gitlab.gnome.org/GNOME/bte/issues/ Please note that this is *not a support forum*; if you are a end user, always file bugs in your distribution's bug tracker, or use their support forums.
+Bugs should be filed here: https://github.com/cafe-desktop/bte/issues Please note that this is *not a support forum*; if you are a end user, always file bugs in your distribution's bug tracker, or use their support forums.

-If you want to provide a patch, please attach them to an issue in GNOME GitLab, in the format output by the git format-patch command.
+If you want to provide a patch, please attach them to an issue in github, in the format output by the git format-patch command.